keegoid-nr/useful-scripts/kubernetes/permissions/README.md

 # Pod Permission Inspector

 A command-line utility to run a suite of diagnostic checks inside a running Kubernetes pod to troubleshoot permissions, capabilities, and configuration issues.
-The script can find pods via label selectors or accept a list of pods from a command pipeline.

 ## Features ✨

-- **Flexible Pod Targeting**: Find a target pod using a label selector or pipe a list of pod names directly from `kubectl get po`.
+- **Flexible Pod Targeting**: Find pods using a label selector or pipe a list of pod names directly from `kubectl get po`.
-- **Namespace Support**: Specify a target namespace using the `-n` flag.
+- **Multi-Pod Processing**: Inspects all pods that match the criteria, not just the first one.
-- **Comprehensive Checks**: Runs checks for user/group IDs, Linux capabilities, filesystem permissions, process security contexts, and more.
+- **Namespace & Container Selection**: Specify a target namespace (`-n`) and a specific container (`-c`) within the pod.
-- **Conditional Logic**: Intelligently skips checks for binaries that don't exist in the container (e.g., `node`).
+- **Intelligent Validation**: Automatically verifies that pods are running and that specified containers exist before attempting to run checks.
-- **File Logging**: Saves all output to a timestamped log file, which can be overridden with a custom filename using the `-f` flag.
+- **Resilient Execution**: Includes an automatic retry mechanism with configurable retries (`-r`) and intervals (`-s`) to handle transient errors when a pod is starting up.
-- **Robust CLI**: Includes a full `getopts` implementation with a `-h` flag for help and usage instructions.
+- **Split Output**: Keeps the terminal clean with high-level status messages while logging all detailed inspection output to a file.

 ## Prerequisites